paulproteus/operations/using-funds/expense-report.md

 - For workshop expenses, include the date(s) of the workshop in the report name.
 - Select an expense category and a tag (your chapter name or general fund) for each individual expense.
 List specifics in the Comment field for expenses in the Other category.
 - All expenses must have receipts attached.
-- Expenses must be for a chapter or fund you are approved to submit expenses for, and fall into [allowed expense](allowed-expenses.md) categories.
+- Expenses must be for a chapter or fund you are approved to submit expenses for, and must follow our [allowed expense](../funding/bridge-chapter-policies.md#allowed-expenses) guidelines.
-- You must have a bank account set up in the system.
+- You must have a bank account set up with Expensify (or PayPal outside of the US).

 ## To submit expenses for reimbursement